minepack/resourcepack-wiki/content/topics/pack.md

 A resource pack, is a folder filled with assets and files that describe how those assets are displayed in the game.

-There are various content types that can be added or edited in resource packs, these include but are not limited to items, blocks, tiles, fonts and sounds.
+There are various content types that can be added or edited in resource packs.
+These include but are not limited to; blocks, sounds, fonts, languages, items, particles, shaders and textures.

 ## How are resource packs used / applied?